John-Dig/pig-dice/README.md

 .1 random number generator 1-6
 .2 create test for evenly distributed output
-.4   create Game object and test
+.3  create Game object and test
-# .3 create player object and test
+.4 create player object and test
-.5 create scoreBoard object and test

 .5 logic for adding score up
 .5 logic for loosing turn on 1 roll
 .6 outputting score to scoreboard and roll counter to array or variables